nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-mac-os.md

 ---
-title: Installing the Nuxeo Platform on Mac OS
+title: Installing the Nuxeo Platform on macOS
 description: Discover how to install Nuxeo Platform on macOS.
 review:
     comment: ''